top of page

 Top Businesses & Employers in Tualatin

-Bridgeport Village is a prime example.
+Bridgeport Village is home to many retailers.
 This upscale shopping center offers an open-air, European-style shopping experience that's sure to please even the most discerning shopper.
 Its 75+ businesses employ a lot of Tualatin residents.

 If you're thinking of moving to Tualatin, there should be ample job opportunities for you waiting!